 ...the principles that are applicable in determining whether a person is liable for harm caused by the fault of the person also apply in determining whether the person who suffered harm has been contributorily negligent in failing to take precautions against the risk of that harm.

 The argument of contributory negligence is used by defendants to reduce the percentage of liability being claimed against them.
 Contributory negligence is, however, only a partial defence and if the two sides cannot come to an agreement as to how liability will be shared, an apportionment of liability will be decided by the court.

 How can we help?

-Separovic Injury Lawyers will provide you with clear and easy to understand advice on exactly how the legal concepts of proportionate liability and contributory negligence could influence the outcome of your workers' compensation, car accident or public liability compensation claim.
+Separovic Injury Lawyers will provide you with down to earth and clear advice on exactly how the legal concepts of proportionate liability and contributory negligence could influence the outcome of your workers' compensation, car accident or public liability compensation claim.